micaelaneus/strength-as-ccoty/strong-starts.md

 Fears, anxieties, and foreseeable challenges; practicalities inherent in modern life; things worth trusting, risks worth taking.

 List out anticipated changes to your living situations, career, skillset, or other aspect of adult life.
-Note down major preoccupations or worries along with any work to be done (finish thesis, repair your roof, new garden).
+Note down major preoccupations or worries along with any work to be done (finish a thesis, repair your roof, new garden).

 1. Developing a healthy relationship with the Lion is the main task faced by Strength.
-How will you nurture a loving relationship to whatever feels lion-y in your life?
+How will you nurture a loving relationship with whatever feels lion-y in your life?
 2. Can you make each place you spend significant amounts of time in more comfortable and restorative for your body?
 3. What we trust shapes our lives, and the beginning of trust is risk.
 What fresh forms do you want to take in 2024, and what's your ante?